Skip to content

 Buckets compose with any handler type, not just HTTP.
 A table stream handler can write to a bucket via deps:

-import { defineTable, defineBucket, unsafeAs } from "effortless-aws";
+import { defineTable, defineBucket } from "effortless-aws";

-export const reports = defineBucket({});
+export const reports = defineBucket().build();

 type Order = { tag: string; amount: number; status: string };

-export const orders = defineTable({
+export const orders = defineTable<Order>()

-deps: () => ({ reports }),
+.deps(() => ({ reports }))

-onRecord: async ({ record, deps }) => {
+.onRecord(async ({ record, reports }) => {

 if (record.eventName === "INSERT" && record.new) {